 Sage Intacct is an online ERP system for small to medium-sized businesses.
 This solution assists with accounting and financial management, as well as order and inventory management.
 Sage Intacct is priced per month per user and is customized to your business needs.

-As a growing small business, you need to find an ERP system that will scale well with your business.
-You’ll likely need to be able to add more users or additional functionality as your business grows.
-When evaluating ERP solutions, don’t just rush into implementing a solution because it fits at the moment - think about the functionalities you will need in the next 3-5 years.
+As a growing small business, you need to find an ERP system that will scale with your company.
+You might bring on more employees, open another location, or expand your professional services.
+When evaluating ERP solutions, don’t just rush into implementing a system because it fits at the moment - think about what you’ll need in the coming years.
 As your business brings in more sales, you’ll need a more comprehensive system for managing orders, inventory, and invoices.
-As you bring on more employees, you’ll need to keep track of payroll, employee schedules, benefits, and tax information.
+And if you bring on more employees, you’ll need to keep track of payroll, employee schedules, benefits, and tax information.

-Many small business ERP systems allow you to add and remove modules as needed, as well as provides integration with other systems.
-Standalone software like business intelligence (BI) tools, CRM, and manufacturing execution systems (MES) might not be required now, but could be an important tool in the next few years.
+Many small business ERP systems allow you to add and remove modules as needed, as well as provide integration with other management systems.
+Some standalone software like business intelligence (BI) tools, CRM, and manufacturing execution systems (MES) might not be required for you business now, but could play an important role as you grow in the next few years.
 You can purchase a standalone system when you’re ready and integrate it with your ERP system without much trouble.